OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Experiment Setup

 \textbf{Evaluation.} As aforementioned, we use AUROC, AUPR, and FPR@95 as metrics.
-In the paper we focus on near- and far-OOD AUROC which are averaged over all OOD datasets in each group.
+In the paper we focus on near-OOD and far-OOD AUROC which are averaged over all OOD data sets in each group.
 AUROC can be interpreted as the probability that the detector correctly separates ID and OOD samples; the random-guessing baseline is 50\%, and the higher the better.
-Results under other metrics and per-dataset statistics are available in our \href{https://docs.google.com/spreadsheets/d/1mTFrO-_STYBRcNMMEmHQrFPQzeg6S8Z2vRA8jawTwBw/edit?usp=sharing}{full result table}.
-For post-hoc methods, OpenOOD supports automatic hyperparameter search using ID and OOD validation samples.
+Results under other metrics and per-data set statistics are available in an online table.\footnote{ \url{https://docs.google.com/spreadsheets/d/1mTFrO-_STYBRcNMMEmHQrFPQzeg6S8Z2vRA8jawTwBw/edit?usp=sharing}} For post-hoc methods, OpenOOD supports automatic hyperparameter search using ID and OOD validation samples.
 The hyperparameter that yields the best AUROC is used for the final test.
-Evaluation scripts can be found \href{https://github.com/Jingkang50/OpenOOD/tree/main/scripts}{here}.
+Similar to training, evaluation can be performed by running simple bash scripts, which again can be found in our online code repo.\footnote{See \Cref{fn_scripts}.}

-\textbf{Notes on missing results.} The main results for standard OOD detection are presented in \cref{tab:main_results}.
+\textbf{Notes on missing results.} The main results for standard OOD detection are presented in \Cref{tab:main_results}.
 A few numbers are missing for the following reasons.
 OpenGAN \cite{kong2021opengan} has not shown success on ImageNet-1K, and substantial changes are required to make it work with ImageNet models.
 CSI \cite{csi20nips}, VOS \cite{vos22iclr}, and NPOS \cite{npos2023iclr} are infeasible with our compute resources on ImageNet.
 CIDER \cite{cider2023iclr} and NPOS trains the CNN backbone without the final linear classifier, and the exact code for evaluating ID accuracy is not provided in their official implementations.
-Lastly, we do not consider training with outlier data $\oodtrain$ on ImageNet-1K since it is difficult to find OOD training samples that do not overlap with test OOD data, and no relevant methods have considered ImageNet-1K.
+Lastly, as aforementioned, we do not consider training with outlier data $\oodtrain$ on ImageNet-1K since it is difficult to find OOD training samples that do not overlap with test OOD data, and no relevant methods have considered ImageNet-1K.